Last updated: September 2022

 Due to all the food trucks/carts, it is really easy to find a fantastic meal for $10 or under, which for us as Canadians who end up paying 30% more due to our currency is one of the reasons we love Portland so much.
 We really enjoyed Matt’s BBQ Tacos during our last visit; we ate there twice during our last visit.

 We also do splurge on more expensive things, and when we do, we’re never disappointed.
-The Pok Pok Restaurants have really changed how we see and enjoy Thai food as the focus is on northern Thai food (less pad Thai and curry and more grilled meats and salads).
+The Pok Pok Restaurants (now closed as of 2020) have really changed how we see and enjoy Thai food as the focus is on northern Thai food (less pad Thai and curry and more grilled meats and salads).
 Another favorite is Bollywood Theatre where the emphasis is on Indian Street food instead of the usual items on Indian food menus; we’ve enjoyed the Bhel puri, the fried okra, and Goan shrimp.

 We’ve also gotten use to paying about $5 per beer on average and because there are so many breweries and craft beer bars, it’s easy to find space to enjoy a beer inside or outside as opposed to other cities like Boston and New York where places get very busy and you’re paying about $8 per beer.
 There is nothing better than enjoying a craft beer outside while sitting on a picnic table in Portland during the summer.